 Explain to them that unless they seek help, all areas of their life are likely to experience turmoil.

 It’s important that although you face the conversation in a gentle manner, you are also honest.
 The troubles plaguing your loved one has probably grown to affect all aspects of their life – from work, finances and relationships, likely including the one they share with you.
 For example, addiction is known as a ‘family disease’, as it’s likely to affect all members close to the loved ones, wreaking havoc on the family unit.
 For addicts, most of the time they have deluded themselves into downplaying their addiction and thinking it has affected anyone.

-It’s important that you open up to your loved one, and make them understand their behaviour or issues have hurt you/others, as well as themselves.
+It’s important that you open up to your loved ones, and make them understand their behaviour or issues that have hurt you/others, as well as themselves.
 Make them see it’s time to take action before the problems get bigger.

 Take charge with a plan

 Before you have this conversation with your loved one, it’s good to do some research and formulate a plan.
 You shouldn’t prompt them to do the research themselves, as they will likely be resistant to treatment.
 Have some pre-prepared solutions (physical phone numbers and websites) on hand to present to your loved one.
 Those enquiries should be made immediately, in an effort to keep the positive momentum going.